wp-plugins/dpabottomofpostpage/readme.txt

 == Screenshots ==

-1. Shows an example settings when you are the dpaBottomofPostPage plugin. screenshot-1.png
+1. Shows an example settings when you are the dpaBottomofPostPage plugin.
+This section is to setup how many messages you need in your Posts and in your Pages and whether they are to be displayed. screenshot-1.png
-2. Shows what dpaBottomofPostPage screen will look like when first run. screenshot-2.png
+2. Shows what dpaBottomofPostPage screen will look like when first install dpaBottomofPostPage as no messages have been created. screenshot-2.png
-3. Shows shows example code entered into the different Post Message Areas. screenshot-3.png
+3. Shows example code entered into the different Post Message Areas.
+Notice the AFFECTS SEO & DOES NOT AFFECT SEO radio buttons.
+With version 1.02 you now have the ability to display, by checking the checkboxes, individual messages in HOME and/or CATEGORY and/or ARCHIVES pages. screenshot-3.png
 4. Shows example code entered into the different Page Message Areas. screenshot-4.png
 5. Shows example of what your Bottom of Post can look like. screenshot-5.png